bmcdavid/DotNetStarter/docs/example-episerver-locator.md

 ---
-title: DotNetStarter - Episerver locator and Depencency Resolver
+title: DotNetStarter - Episerver Initialization
 ---
-# DotNetStarter - Episerver locator and Depencency Resolver
+# DotNetStarter - Episerver Initialization

-Below is an example of how to wireup with Episerver's structuremap configured container.
+Below is an example of how to wireup with Episerver's structuremap configured container during Episerver initialization.

 ## Required NuGet packages